skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the first Dwarf to be allowed within my halls since before you were born.
 Like all Dwarves, it seems you bring trouble with you.
 So now, shall we be friends or enemies?
 I have but one question for you.
 Answer in truth and we will be allies.
-Answer in deciet and become my enemy."
+Answer in deceit and become my enemy."

 She pauses, giving her question the proper weight, "I know the ways of